 - rising incomes, especially in the middle class

 - a large demand for Western goods and services, especially in the luxury sector (clothes, cosmetics, foods), and products for babies

-While CBEC (cross-border e commerce) is certainly a great option for businesses that sell online, having a physical presence in China may be important and beneficial for specific businesses.
+While CBEC (cross-border e commerce) is certainly a great option for businesses that sell online, having a physical presence with a WFOE in China may be important and beneficial for specific businesses.
 With the shift of China’s economy and demographics to an uprising middle-class with increased domestic spendings, there are more and more advantages of having a Chinese business.

 Conquer the Chinese Market